Nelson, Caerphilly: Notable persons

 Simon Weston, veteran of the British Army who is known for his charity work and recovery from severe burn injuries suffered during the Falklands War, was born in the village.

-The current Lord Lieutenant for Mid Glamorgan, Kate Thomas, was brought up in Cardiff and educated at Cheltenham Ladies College before moving to Nelson where she settled into a farming life with her husband.
-She has previously held the offices of Vice Lord-Lieutenant and High Sheriff.
+Eynon Evans (1904-1989), was a writer, actor, and producer.
+He was known for acting in the radio show Welsh Rarebit, and the lead role in the 1960 adaptation of How Green Was My Valley, he performed many other roles as well.
+His 1946 play Wishing Well, was later adapted into the 1954 film The Happiness of Three Women, in which he also acted.

 Robert Spragg (AKA Larry Love), the singer and songwriter from the band Alabama 3 lived in Nelson before moving to London.
 His family moved to the village from Merthyr Tydfil and his parents still live there.

 Sir Tasker Watkins (1918–2007), was born in Nelson and was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was successively a High Court judge, Lord Justice of Appeal and Deputy Lord Chief Justice of England.
 He was President of the Welsh Rugby Union from 1993 to 2004.

-William W. Edwards was born in Nelson and moved to Bridgeport, Connecticut in the 1930s.
-He later joined the US Army Air Corps and became a navigator on the B-24 in the 15th Army Air Corps in Italy.
-He was missing in action in Vienna in 1945, but safely returned to the United States after the city was liberated by the Red Army.
-His experience during the war is chronicled in the book "Destination Vienna" by his son Kevin Edwards.

-The family of Edward Prichard, Sheriff of Glamorgan in 1638 and appointed a Justice of the Peace in 1640, lived at the Manor House at Llancaiach Fawr.